leosartaj/tpo_scrapper/README.md

 ### email\_helper.py

 Helper functions for sending emails.
-Add emails in subscribers.txt and place in same directory as email\_helper.py
+Add emails in subscribers.txt and place in SAVE\_PATH (see scrapper.py)